Python3pkg/GetStat-API/README.md

 ## Basic Usage

-Require the package at the top of your file, you will need to require all the modules
+Require the package at the top of your file,  you will require all the modules

 ```python
 from GetStatAPI import main, endpoints, helpers